 - 468 individuals from non-EU countries in Europe;

 - 100 applicants from Africa, 70 from North America; the rest of the applicants were from South and Central America, Asia, and Oceania; the statistics also include stateless individuals.

-Contact us for more information on moving to Denmark, obtaining citizenship or residency as well as other issues.
+Contact us for more information on moving to Denmark, obtaining citizenship or residency in 2023 as well as other issues.